-Whatever your answer, you can easily set up an online store with BigCommerce.
+Whatever your answer, you can easily set up an online store with Shopify.
 They offer ready-made templates so you don’t have to spend time designing a look for your site and they have a ton of useful tools.

 They will help you do everything from creating promotions to processing payments to sharing your store on sites like eBay, Google Shopping, and Facebook.